The Secret of Skull Mountain: Characters

 The main characters are the Hardy Boys: Joe Hardy, a 17-year-old and the son of world-renowned detective Fenton Hardy, and his 18-year-old brother, Frank.
 Secondary characters include Fenton Hardy, the boys' father, a local engineer named Bob Carpenter, his assistant Dick Ames, and the Hardy Boys' friend, Chet Morton.
 A local plumber, Kleng, organizes the crime with the support of the Chicago syndicate to drain the water from the reservoir, in order to keep local engineers from flooding their hideout.
 Timothy Kimball Jr. (Sweeper) is being paid to help carry out the plan.
 Dr. Foster, who was treated very badly, is another character who was kidnapped by Kleng's gang to test the tunnel in the mountain to see if enough cesium is present to justify mining it.
-Minor characters include Mrs. Kleng, who is aware of her husband's crimes, Callie Shaw (Frank's girlfriend, who does some undercover work for him), and three individuals living on the mountain (all involved with the gang to some extent).
+Minor characters include Mrs. Kleng, who is aware of her husband's crimes, Callie Shaw (Frank's girlfriend, who does some undercover work for him), and three individuals living on the mountain (all involved with the gang some extent).